 Choose Agreed Value Over Market Value

-Agreed value policies pay a fixed amount if your yacht is a total loss, regardless of market fluctuations.
-Market value policies pay what the insurer determines the yacht was worth at the time of loss - which may be less than you expect.
-Agreed value provides certainty and is worth the small premium increase.
+Agreed value policies pay a fixed amount if your yacht is a total loss, providing certainty regardless of market fluctuations.
+Market value policies pay what the insurer determines the yacht was worth at the time of loss - which may be less than you expect, especially for well-maintained older yachts.
+Agreed value is particularly important for high-value vessels.

 2

-A current marine survey (less than 3-5 years old, depending on the insurer) strengthens your position if you need to make a claim and may be required for cover on older vessels.
-Maritime NZ maintains a register of qualified surveyors.
+A current marine survey (typically less than 3 - 5 years old, depending on the insurer) strengthens your position if you need to make a claim and may be required for cover on older vessels.
+The Australian Marine Surveyors group maintains a register of qualified practitioners.

 3

-If you race your yacht - even casual club racing - check your policy wording carefully.
-Many standard yacht policies exclude racing or limit cover during competitive events.
-A racing extension is typically 10-20% of your base premium and covers collision damage, rigging failure, and crew injury during organised racing.
+If you race your yacht - even casual club twilight racing - check your policy wording carefully.
+Many standard yacht policies exclude or limit cover during competitive events.
+A racing extension is typically 10 - 20% of your base premium and covers collision damage, rigging failure, and crew injury during organised racing.

 4

 Maintain a detailed photographic inventory of your yacht's equipment, electronics, sails, and safety gear.
 Include serial numbers and purchase receipts where possible.
-This documentation is invaluable if you need to make a claim for theft, fire, or storm damage.
+This documentation is invaluable when making a claim for theft, fire, storm damage, or total loss.

 5